 The holidays can be a stressful time for any of us.
 We want to make it as special as possible for our loved ones and sometimes we run ourselves ragged doing so.
 It doesn’t help that media tends to overwhelm us with images of a “perfect” holiday – happy families, lush houses dripping with a richness of decorations, expensive gifts.

-But if you don’t have the budget to be that extravagant, or just don’t want to, how can you make the holiday special for your family?
+If you don’t have the budget to be extravagant, or simply don’t want to be… how can you make the holiday special for your family?
 I have just a few tips to help you do that.

 These are just a few ways to make a holiday seem special even if you may be on a small budget.
 The holiday season is a time for family, for love and joy, and to focus on the true meaning of why we celebrate at all.